TheCodeLabsDevs/StorageLeaf/README.md

 - temperature
 - humidity

+## First start
+- run `pipenv lock` and `pipenv install` to install all dependencies
+  - This project uses some personal libraries not available on the official pypi.
+The source code can be found here [https://thecodelabs.de/TheCodeLabs/PythonLibs](https://thecodelabs.de/TheCodeLabs/PythonLibs)
+- copy `settings-example.json` to `settings.json`
+- check the settings
+  - **Mandatory**: fill in your API password: `api` --> `key`
+  - **Optional**:
+    - change auto discover ports
+    - enable/disable automatic database update
+    - enable/disable automatic database cleanup
+- run `<path_to_python_in_virtualenv> StorageLeaf.py`

 ## Automatic database backup
 The database can automatically be backed up to an owncloud instance.
-All backup settings can be found in the database section in `settings.json`.
+All backup settings can be found in the database section in `settings.json`:
 ```json
 "backup":   {
   "enable": true,